tspycher/lightningjs-certification/README.md

 # My LightningJS Certification

+Here is a video showing the solution in action: https://youtu.be/z-6_UKtCJLI

 ## Summary
 This is my little app to finish the LightningJS Training from March 2023.
 The app loads 5 trending Movies.
 With left/right a movie can get selected and with a hit on